gesellkammer/csoundengine/docs/magics.rst

 %%csound
 --------

-Compile the code in this cell within the current Engine.
+Compile the code in this cell within the current Engine (notice the difference between `%csound` which is a line-magic and `%%csound` which is a cell-magic)

+.. admonition:: Setting the current Engine / Session

     The current engine can be explicitely selected via ``%csound setengine <enginename>``.
     Otherwise the last started Engine will be used.
+Whenever an Engine/Session is explicitly set as active, any new Engine will not override this setting.

 .. code-block:: python